-Property, plant, and equipment are stated at cost.
+Property, plant, and equipment are stated at cost, cost less accumulated depreciation.
 Expenditures for maintenance and repairs are charged to operations as incurred.
 Cost includes major expenditures for improvements and replacements which extend useful lives or increase capacity and interest costs associated with significant capital additions.
 Gains or losses from disposals are included in Interest and other income.